Boise State vs. Oklahoma State NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- Boise State has combined with its opponents to score more than 57.5 points in all three games this season.

-- The combined points per game average of the two teams, 68, is 10.5 points more than Saturday's over/under.
+- The two teams combine to score 68 points per game, 10.5 more than the over/under in this contest.

-- The 44 combined points per game that these two squads have allowed this season are 13.5 fewer than the 57.5 total in this contest.
+- These two squads combine to allow 44 points per game, 13.5 fewer than this contest's over/under.

-- The average total in Broncos games this season is 60.8, 3.3 points more than Saturday's total of 57.5.
+- Broncos games this season feature an average total of 63.0 points, a number 5.5 points higher than Saturday's over/under.

-- The 50.8 PPG average total in Cowboys games this season is 6.7 points fewer than this game's over/under.
+- In 2021, games involving the Cowboys have averaged a total of 50.5 points, 7.0 fewer than this game's set over/under.

 Boise State Stats and Trends

-- In Boise State's two games this year, it has three wins against the spread.
+- So far this season Boise State is undefeated against the spread.

-- This season, the Broncos have won ATS in each of their two games as a favorite of 5 points or more.
+- This season, the Broncos won ATS in their only game as a favorite of 3.5 points or more.

-- Find the latest odds and place a bet on the Broncos to cover the spread at SISportsbook.

-- When Boise State records more than 19.5 points, it is 3-0 against the spread and 1-1 overall.
+- Boise State is 2-0 against the spread and 1-1 overall in games when it records more than 19.5 points.

-- The Broncos have two turnovers this season, equal to the number of takeaways for the Cowboys.
+- The Broncos have two giveaways this season, while the Cowboys have two takeaways .

+- Find the latest spread and moneyline odds for Boise State at SISportsbook.

 Oklahoma State Stats and Trends